alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 if (age != null) age++;
 ```

 We can start to see why a monad is not simply a container, or something to be unwrapped.
 How does one unwrap a `MaybeMonad`?
 If it has a value, it’s straightforward, just return the value.
-If there isn’t a value, then, well, there’s nothing in the container.
-“Nothing” is an abstraction the `MaybeMonad` defines, it isn’t representable via null because null is something, it is null.
-MaybeMonad defines that no computations can run in the case that a value does not exist.
+If there isn’t a value, then, well, there’s nothing in the container. `Nothing` is an abstraction the `MaybeMonad` defines, it isn’t representable via null because null is something, it is null. `MaybeMonad` defines that no computations can run in the case that a value does not exist.
 This is where unwrapping the container, or a box doesn’t always make sense.

-This means that you can chain computations that themselves return Maybes, then compose them.
-The issue with only having Map is that we may end up with extraneous nested containers.
+This means that you can chain computations that themselves return `Maybe`s, then compose them.
+The issue with only having `Map` is that we may end up with extraneous nested containers.
 For example, let’s say a function returns a `Maybe<int>`.
-If we chain it with Map, then the input to that function is also a `Maybe<int>`, which itself gets wrapped into a Maybe, giving a `Maybe<Maybe<int>`.
+If we chain it with `Map`, then the input to that function is also a `Maybe<int>`, which itself gets wrapped into a Maybe, giving a `Maybe<Maybe<int>`.
 We need another way to chain the computations, but to avoid having the unnecessary nested containers as we compose monads.

 ### **flatMap**